Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 In this mode, ``librte_pmd_mlx4`` is compiled at the same time as the DPDK and internally linked with it.

-A few Makefiles and source files in the DPDK must be patched first in order to include the new driver.
+A few Makefiles and source files in the DPDK must be patched first to include the new driver.
 This patch is provided separately.

 Other patches (also provided separately for DPDK 1.2.2 and DPDK 1.3.0) may be
 necessary:

-- One that fixes compilation warnings/errors when debugging is enabled.
+- a patch to fix compilation warnings/errors when debugging is enabled,
-- Another that enables the DPDK to manage more than a single physical port per adapter (the DPDK normally expects one PCI bus address per port).
+- a patch to allow the DPDK to manage more than one single physical port per adapter (the DPDK normally expects one PCI bus address per port).

 The driver itself must be unpacked in the ``lib/`` subdirectory, alongside